LucasAdorno/Adornofy/README.md

 ## Instructions
 #### -Clone the project
 #### -Execute your terminal on the project folder
+#### -if you don't have nodeJS on your device, install https://nodejs.org/en/download/
 #### -Insert the `npm i`
 #### -To run, insert `npm run start`